akashacms/pdf-document-construction-set/README.md

 * `out/TEST.html` - is the HTML intermediate file
 * `PDF/TEST.pdf` - is the PDF result

-The directory _documents_ is declared as a place the tool looks for documents.
+The directory _documents_ is a place the tool looks for documents.
 There can be more than one documents directory.

 The file name `TEST.md` is relative to the root directory of the documents directories.
 In the help text you will see `VPath` used at least once.
 The name `TEST.md` is an example of a Virtual Path (a.k.a.
 VPath) because it is the virtual path within the directory/directories named via the `--document-dir` option.